nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 - #### Blockchain-based Access Control in Cloud
   Access control was an essential method to provide cloud data security and privacy, which kept cloud data from intrusive and unauthorized users.
 Traditional access control methodologies in clouds were based on well-established access control policies.
 An example could be DAC (Discretionary Access Control) where the legitimate user (e.g., service provider) was responsible for determining how other users access to objects (e.g., cloud users).

-  In any case, common weakness of traditional access control mechanisms is that they highly rely on a centralization settings, which generally lacks transparency, traceability, tamper-resistance, and multi-party governance.
+  In any case, common weakness of traditional access control mechanisms is that they highly rely on a centralization setting, which lacks transparency, traceability, tamper-resistance, and multi-party governance.

   Differing from traditional access control methods, **Blockchain-based Access Control (BAC)** has a few benefits deriving from characteristics of blockchain.
 First, BAC introduces consensus into the operation of access control, such that, logically speaking, all stakeholders can be involved during the process.
-Establishing a consensus generally needs an agreement-level consent made by participant voters or deciders, which strengthens the security from the perspective of the decentralization.
+Establishing a consensus needs an agreement-level consent made by participant voters or deciders, which strengthens the security from the perspective of the decentralization.
 Second, traceability supported by blockchain provides a traceable and immutable governance capability for access control.

-  A decentralized access control technology powered by blockchain could avoid the risk of single point failure and data misusing caused by third-parties.
+  A decentralized access control technology powered by blockchain could avoid the risk of single point failure and data misusing caused by third parties.
 By applying blockchain technology, data owners could flexibly and completely control the access of their own data.

   To conclude, traditional access control methods face challenges in single point failure, unreliable trusted third parity and lack of user’s control.
 By implementing blockchain technology, users could fully control their data without threat of single point failure.
 In addition, smart contract provided automatic access management as well as detection and punishment of misbehaviors.